matrixorigin/mojo/README.md

 ## bt: bpftrace
 The bt dir contains a bunch of bpftrace scripts.

+## py and nb: python and notebook scripts
+The py and nb directory contains a few python scripts for toy with data and plotting.

-## mojo
+## go: mojo
-This is a go command line for debugging matrixone, esp, error log ananlysis.
+Golang tools and programs.
+Especially it build a command line program `mojo`.  mojo is a swiss army knife for playing with and debugging matrixone, esp, error log ananlysis.

 Some analysis may output graph/pictures.  mojo use sixel to display graphics in terminal.
 You need to install gnuplot 5.4 on local the